pizza3/lmonix/README.md

 # Project Directory Structure

 When we create a new project, a folder directory will be created which will consist of `index.html`, `data.json`, `scripts` and `Assets` folder.
-It has been set up in such a way that you can just .
+It has been set up in such a way that you can just.
+To run the project you can run a local host server inside the project directory.

 ```
 📁my-app